OnionIoT/Onion-Docs/Omega2/Kit-Guides/Arduino/experiments/02-multiple-leds.md

 #### A Closer Look at the Code

-// talk about the topics we introduced here
+// TODO: add a little more life to this intro, talk about how it's different from the first experiment, etc

 In this code, we introduced some new concepts: arrays and `for` loops.
 Let's take a look.

 ##### Arrays

 <!-- // talk about arrays, how we use an array to hold the gpio numbers in order -->

+// TODO: all this info is correct but it doesn't read nicely, please rewrite this so that it actually flows

 The second line the code, we defined the ledPins[] variable, which is new to us: it's creating an array.
 An array variable is a list of variables, with the ability to access each individual variable.
 A single variable in an array is referred to as an element.
 The ledPins array is meant to hold the GPIO pin numbers that control our LEDs.
 So this array will hold a bunch of integers, and we're **populating** the array as soon as we declare it.